sdsc/sdsc-summer-institute-2023/4.2b_info_vis_concept/README.md

 **Date:** Wednesday, August 9, 2023

 **Summary**: This tutorial will provide a ground up understanding of information visualization concepts and how they can be leveraged to select and use effective visual idioms for different data types such spreadsheet data, geospatial, graph, etc.).
-Example visualization designs and fixing problems with existing visualizations will be discussed.
+Example visualization designs, tools (Tableua, Plotly, D3JS) and fixing problems with existing visualizations will be discussed.
 Practical rules of thumbs for visualization will be discussed as well.

 **Presented by:** [Neil Smith](https://qi.ucsd.edu/about/leadership/neil-smith/) (ngsmith @ucsd.edu)